-For many facing homelessness, it is not enough to simply provide temporary shelter.
-We developed the S4 Program (Shelter - Stability - Support - Success) with the aim of providing the individuals and families we serve with the services and tools they need to break the cycle of poverty and homelessness and regain their independence.
+For many facing homelessness, it is not enough to provide temporary shelter.
+We developed the S4 Program (Shelter - Stability - Support - Success) with the aim of providing the individuals and families we serve with the services and tools they need to break the cycle of poverty and homelessness and reclaim their independence.

 S4 involves rigorous case management catered to each guests specific needs and an incremental progression from shelter to transitional housing to self-sufficiency.